 Giving us some of the smartest and most colorful comedies of the 2000s and 2010s, we make our way through Edgar Wright ’s quirky films, ranked from worst to best.

-So, with all of that out of the way, leading up to Last Night in Soho, let’s go back in time and take a look at Edgar Wright’s films ranked from worst to best, going from a zombie apocalypse to fighting off evil ex-boyfriends.
+In celebration of one of the most creative filmmakers working today, let’s go back in time and take a look at Edgar Wright’s films ranked from worst to best, going from a zombie apocalypse to fighting evil ex-boyfriends.

 Starring: Graham Low, Martin Curtis, Oli van der Vijver